 The Teign Gorge is free from light pollution so it is a great place to go star gazing.

 In the café are free colouring in sheets and children's lunch boxes.

 The Teign Gorge is bursting with adventures to be had.
 There are lots of animals, plants and great geology.
 Its river has pushed and pulled and smoothed the rocks to create the landscape we see today.

 Have you ever wanted to go on a high tech treasure hunt?
-We have several caches for you to find in the Teign Gorge, borrow a geocache from visitor reception.
+We have several caches for you to find in the Teign Gorge, you'll just need to bring your own GPS device.